CiscoUcs/intersight-powershell/README.md

-# intersight - the PowerShell module for the Intersight REST API
+# Intersight - the PowerShell module for the Intersight REST API

 This is Intersight REST API